petrelharp/madison-sept-2018/madison-2018-talk.md

 4. No adjacent redundant edges
     (e.g., $(\ell, x, p, c) + (x, r, p, c) \rightarrow (\ell, r, p, c)$).
+-->

 -----------

-*Answer:* to simplify a tree sequence to the history of the *samples*:
+To simplify a tree sequence
+to the history of the *samples*:

-1. Paint each *sampled* chromosome a distinct color.
+> 1. Paint each *sampled* chromosome a distinct color.
+>

-2. Moving back up the tree sequence, copy colors of each chromosome to the parental chromosomes they inherited from.
+> 2. Moving back up the tree sequence,
+>     copy colors of each chromosome to the parental chromosomes
+>     they inherited from.
+>

-3. If two colors go in the same spot (*coalescence*), replace with a new color (unique to that ancestor).
+> 3. If two colors go in the same spot (*coalescence*),
+>     replace with a new color (unique to that ancestor).
-    Output a node for the ancestor and an edge for the coalescence.
+>     Output a node for the ancestor and an edge for the coalescence.
+>

-4. Once all colors have coalesced in a given segment, stop propagating it.
+> 4. Once all colors have coalesced in a given segment,
+>     stop propagating it.

 ## An example: simplify these to J and K